cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 *********  INFO: Installing cheqd-node with Cosmovisor allows for automatic unattended upgrades for valid software upgrade proposals.
 Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]: y
 CAUTION: Downloading a snapshot replaces your existing copy of chain data.
-Usually safe to use this option when doing a fresh installation.
+Usually it's safe to use this option when doing a fresh installation.
 Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) [default: yes]: y
 Provide a moniker for your cheqd-node [default: test-interactive-installer]: interactive